ACWI-SOGW/well_registry_management/README.md

 Cloud

-    These environment variables are required for the cloud deployment.
+    These environment variables are required for the tier deployment.
     They are not used for local development.

         SECRET_KEY: AWS secret key